 Ordering from Carets

 Carets is a US brand, with free shipping and returns within the US.
-The retail price for a pair of dress shoes from Carets is $250, but you can use code ANYA30 to get $30 off that.
+The retail price for a pair of dress shoes from Carets is $250.
 They also have an outlet store with returned shoes at a discounted price.
 Currently all items are in-stock and ship right away via regular post.
 They can be purchased internationally with a shipping cost of $27.

 Returns are accepted within 1 year (!!) of ordering, even if worn outside.
 There is a restocking fee if there is damage to the shoes, but you can wear them out to see if they’re the right shoe for you.